Design of a Wearable Parallel Electrical Impedance Imaging System for Healthcare: Methods

-From the expression for the damping coefficient, $\xi$ is inversely proportional to the output resistance $R_{0}$ of the operational amplifier.
-A lower output resistance $R_{0}$ enhances the damping effect, effectively suppressing system oscillations.
-The output impedance of the AD8606 increases with both frequency and gain.
-At 100 kHz with a gain of 100, its output impedance remains below 20 $\Omega$, ensuring compliance with system requirements.
+As indicated by the damping factor expression, $\xi$ is inversely related to the operational amplifier output resistance $R_{0}$.
+A lower $R_{0}$ provides stronger damping and improves stability.
+Although the output impedance of the AD8606 increases with frequency and gain, it remains below 20 $\Omega$ at 100 kHz and a gain of 100, meeting the requirements of the system.